-- How to file a small claims lawsuit in Monticello, IA.
+- How to file a small claim filing in Monticello, IA.

 - What to expect during a small claim hearing in Monticello, IA.

-- How much going to small claims costs in Monticello, IA.
+- How much does going to small claims costs in Monticello, IA?

-How Do I File A Small Claims Lawsuit in Monticello, IA County?
+How Do I File Small Claims in Monticello, IA County?

 You can always sue an individual Monticello, IA small claims court if they live in Monticello, IA county.
 You can always sue a company in Monticello, IA Small Claims Court if their business is located in Monticello, IA county.